joaohenrifranco/neblina/README.md

 ## 📖 Usage
+> ⚠️ **Important**: Google will show an "unverified app" warning because Neblina is an open source project without resources for verification process.
+This is normal and safe to proceed with.

 ### For New Users

-1. **Authenticate** with Google Drive using OAuth
+1. **Add Account**: Click "Add Account" and authenticate with Google Drive
-2. **Create a Vault**: choose a strong password and a vault root folder within your cloud storage
+2. **Create a Vault**:
+   - Choose a descriptive vault name
+   - Click "Choose Vault Folder" to select an **empty** folder in your Google Drive
+   - Set a strong encryption password
-4. **Start uploading** - files are automatically encrypted before reaching Google Drive
+3. **Start uploading** - files are automatically encrypted before reaching Google Drive

 ### For Existing rclone Users

 1. **Find your password**: `rclone obscure --reveal your-obscured-password`
+2. **Add your Google Drive account**
-3. **Create a vault** with that password and the same location as your crypt remote
+3. **Create a vault** with that password and the same folder path as your existing crypt remote

 ## 🔧 How It Works